ConPaaS-team/conpaas/docs/userguide.rst

 The Scalarix key-value store service
 ====================================

-The Scalarix service provices an in-memory key-value store.
+The Scalarix service provides an in-memory key-value store.
 It is highly scalable and fault-tolerant.
 This service deviates slightly from the organization of other services in that it does not have a separate manager virtual machine instance.
-Scalarix is fully symmetric so any scalarix node can act as a service manager.
+Scalarix is fully symmetric so any Scalarix node can act as a service manager.

 Accessing the key-value store
 -----------------------------

-Clients of the Scalarix service need the IP address of (at least) one node to connect to the servicve.
+Clients of the Scalarix service need the IP address of (at least) one node to connect to the service.
 Copy-paste the address of any of the running instances in the client.
 A good choice is the first instance in the list: when scaling the service up and down, other instances may be created or removed.
 The first instance will however remain across these